getchip/PocketCHIP-Docs/source/includes/_advanced.md

 Now that you are paired, you will have to connect.

 ### Connect With A Bluetooth Device
-Now that you have paired the bluetooth device, you won't have to do that again.
+Now that you have paired the Bluetooth device, you won't have to do that again.
 However, the device still needs to be connected:

 ```shell
   connect 15:03:26:A0:26:26